The Last Crossing

-The Last Crossing is a novel by Canadian writer Guy Vanderhaeghe.
-It was first published in 2002 by McClelland and Stewart.
+The Last Crossing is a novel by Canadian writer Guy Vanderhaeghe, first published in 2002 by McClelland and Stewart.

 A rethinking of the genre of the "western", The Last Crossing is a tale of interwoven lives and stories taking place in the last half of the 19th century, travelling from England to the United States and the Canadian west.

-Awards and nominations
+The Last Crossing received starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.

-The Last Crossing was one of the selected books in the 2004 edition of Canada Reads, championed by musician Jim Cuddy.
-The Last Crossing eventually won the competition.
+In 2004, it was nominated for the International Dublin Literary Award, and won the 2004 edition of Canada Reads, championed by musician Jim Cuddy.